ga4gh/data-security/AAI/AAIConnectProfile.md

 Passport Issuers are used to package Visas into signed Passports.
 Passports are signed JWTs that use [this format](#passport-format) to contain Visas.

-1. Passport Issuers are used to package Visas into signed Passports.

-2. Passport Issuers MUST be Brokers.
+1. Passport Issuers MUST be Brokers.

-3. Passports MUST be signed with a [conformant signing algorithm](#signing-algorithms).
+2. Passports MUST be signed with a [conformant signing algorithm](#signing-algorithms).

-4. Passports MAY be issued from a [Token Endpoint](#term-token-endpoint) using [Token Exchange](#term-token-exchange), with the following clarifications:
+3. Passports MAY be issued from a [Token Endpoint](#term-token-endpoint) using [Token Exchange](#term-token-exchange), with the following clarifications:

     1. The Token Endpoint MAY also support other OAuth2 grant types.